Experience and Knowledge

-Seattle's Starbucks Center is a prime example of the Nitze-Stagen vision in action.
+Seattle’s Starbucks Center is a prime example of the Nitze-Stagen vision in action.
 At over 2 million square feet, the former Sears northwest catalog distribution center is the largest building in Seattle, and one of the oldest in the city.
-Prior to our involvement, most developers and city officials viewed it as a "white elephant" stuck in the midst of Seattle's languishing industrial district.
+Prior to our involvement, most developers and city officials viewed it as a “white elephant” stuck in the midst of Seattle’s languishing industrial district.
 We saw it as premier storage, distribution, and office facility, situated at the nexus of rail, trucking, and shipping lines adjacent to the Seattle central business district.
-What's more, we were sure we'd found a building that could anchor a neighborhood and serve as a catalyst for revitalization of the area.
+What’s more, we were sure we’d found a building that could anchor a neighborhood and serve as a catalyst for a broader revitalization of the area.

-The result is Seattle real estate history: a landmark project that has not only provided solid financial returns, but has also become the centerpiece for the redevelopment of a neighborhood the mayor of Seattle dubbed the city's new "economic powerhouse."
+The result is Seattle real estate history: a landmark project that has not only provided solid financial returns, but has also become the centerpiece for the redevelopment of a neighborhood that the mayor of Seattle dubbed the city’s new “economic powerhouse.”
 While not all of our real estate projects have been on as large a scale as Starbucks Center, our approach, and the results, have consistently met or exceeded expectations.
-We believe we can have a better view of the future through the perspective of a successful history.
+We firmly believe we can have a better view of the future through the perspective of a successful history.

 Thank you for your interest in Nitze-Stagen.

 Peter Paul Nitze, a paragon of decency, generosity, and grace whose kind heart, keen intellect, unassuming wisdom, and joyful sparkle put him at the center of a broad universe of family, friends, and colleagues, young and old, died on October 30, 2022, with his wife of 51 years, Susan Nitze, by his side.
 He was 87 years old.